School of Chocolate

 School of Chocolate is a Netflix reality competition series hosted by Swiss-French pastry chef, artist and chocolatier Amaury Guichon and produced by Super Delicious Productions.
 Eight contestants compete against each other in a series of innovative cooking challenges, creating elaborate chocolate sculptures as they aim for the title of 'best in the class' and a monetary prize sum of $50,000.
 Guichon acts as both a mentor and a judge to the contestants.
-The series premiered on Netflix on 26 November 2021.
+The series premiered on Netflix on November 26, 2021.

 Contestants

+The cast comprises eight pastry and chocolate professionals.